 - Any additional amenities associated with the event (food/beverages, etc.)

 Prizes will be awarded in the form of credit in each members’ account (credit book).
-All tournament credits earned in events/tournaments may be used for in-stock merchandise at Montclair Country Club.
+All tournament credits earned in events/tournaments may be used for in-stock merchandise at Montclair Country Club, Virginia.
 Credits may not be used for any other purchases including tournament entry fees, cart fees, guest fees, membership payments and lessons.

 In addition to the credit book mentioned above, winners of various tournaments may receive other awards and/or benefits.
 Defined tournament winners will be invited to the Inaugural Annual Champions Dinner.
 Only members who have participated in a member tournament will be invited to the Champions Dinner.